-The Bible was written by godly men who were inspired by the Holy Spirit (2 Timothy 3:16).
+The Scriptures were written by godly men who were inspired by the Holy Spirit (2 Timothy 3:16).
 These men, in most cases, had never met and whose education and backgrounds varied greatly.
 These authors wrote on the most controversial subjects.
 Though it seems totally inconceivable, the 66 books maintain harmony with one another.

-The Bible tells of the story of how God created a perfect world and how the human race rebelled against Him, lost its state of perfection, and was sentenced to eternal death (Romans 6:23).
+The inspired word tells of the story of how God created a perfect world and how the human race rebelled against Him, lost its state of perfection, and was sentenced to eternal death (Romans 6:23).
 But God felt infinite compassion over the lost human race and planned a way of redemption.
 God sent His innocent Son to die on behalf of humanity and carry the guilt of their sins (John 3:16).

-The Bible presents the good news of God’s salvation that are available for all that accept Jesus’ death by faith (John 1:12).
+The Scriptures present the good news of God’s salvation that are available for all that accept Jesus’ death by faith (John 1:12).
 The amazing truth of the Bible is that God not only offers forgiveness for sin but He also offers new godly nature to His children (2 Corinthians 5:17), and victory over sin (2 Corinthians 2:14).
 Thus, salvation and love are the central theme of the Bible (Isaiah 45:22).

 I invite you today to get to know your Heavenly Father’s love by reading His book.